 Crimes often occur in clusters.
 If you report a crime or a suspicious situation, you might prevent the next one from taking place.
 An activity which you feel is unusual may be a sign of a criminal act.
-It is crucial that you contact the Department of Public Safety immediately whenever you see or hear something suspicious.
-DPS will respond to all reports of suspicious activity - whether or not you choose to identify yourself.
+It is crucial that you contact DPS immediately whenever you see or hear something suspicious.
+DPS will respond to all reports of suspicious activity whether or not you choose to identify yourself.
 Your call could prevent a crime against a friend, a neighbor, or yourself.